Unsupervised Monocular Depth Estimation in Highly Complex Environments: Experiments

 \subsubsection{\textbf{Ablation study}}

-To analyze the effects of each component in the overall loss function $L_{total}$, Eq. (\ref{eq:7}), we design a series of ablations to analyze our approach, and quantitative results are shown in Table \ref{Tab00}.
-Experiments show that the constraint of feature space is more effective than that of output space in promoting the consistency of feature maps.
-The model trained by the constraints from both feature space and output space outperforms the others, which means that the constraints of output space help encoder to focus on learning the key features of depth decoding during training.
-Moreover, the smoothness loss helps to improve the accuracy of depth estimation in complex environments.
+To analyze the effects of each component in the overall loss function $L_{total}$, Eq. (\ref{eq:7}), we design a series of ablations to analyze our approach, and quantitative results are shown in Table \ref{Tab03}.
+Experiments show that the constraint of feature space is more effective than that of output space in promoting the consistency of feature maps, because in our framework, the night-time network shares the same decoder with the pretrained day-time models.
+Besides, the model trained by the constraints from both feature space and output space outperforms the others, which means that the constraints of output space help encoder to focus on learning the key features of depth decoding during training.
+The smoothness loss helps to improve the accuracy of depth estimation in complex environments.
+Moreover, the introduction of the proposed image adaptation method effectively improves the accuracy and reduces the error of monocular depth estimation.